ElijahDR/adventofcode/README.md

 ### To Do
 - ~~Add the ability to run only a certain day~~
-- Maybe speed up some code, current total run time for me is about 2.3 seconds
+- Maybe speed up some code, current total run time for me is about 2.3 seconds (as of day 5)

 ### Thanks to
 Micah Waring gave some speedy code to day 1 part 2